 DRS does not move any virtual machines onto a host.

-DRS does not recommend migration of virtual machine to a host that has been added to a DRS-enabled cluster.
+DRS does not recommend migration of virtual machine to a host that has been added to a DRS-activated cluster.

-- vMotion is not configured or enabled on this host.
+- vMotion is not configured or activated on this host.

 - Virtual machines on other hosts are not compatible with this host.